DAMIEN-C00KE/HeadlineReader/README.md

 TODO:
 - Create framework for identifying recurring headlines
 - Implement NLP for more robust identification of sentiment
-- Aggregate sentiment on a weekly basis
+- Aggregate sentiment on a timeframe basis (daily, weekly, monthly, quarterly)
-- Add a matrix graph to track weekly sentiment over time
+- Add a matrix graph to track sentiment over chosen timeframe
 - Plot sentiment next to price chart to  visualise price/sentiment correlation